Pepsi Invaders: Legacy

 Writer Matthew S. Eastin notes it as an early example of an advergame–an advertisement game–and discussed how it was more an attack on a competitor than an advertisement by the company who had it made.
 The Guardian included it in its list of the best product placement video games, similarly noting it as an early example of this and a "mischievous" marketing attempt.
-PC Format felt the marketing was smart, comparing it to The Apprentice.
+PC Format called the game "a stroke of marketing genius worthy of The Apprentice".
 Retro Gamer was critical of Pepsi Invaders due to the letters not moving downward as the ships do in Space Invaders.

 Copies of the game have sold for up to US$2,125 on eBay.